A vision for learning and discovery in an age of intersecting contexts, challenges, and opportunities

 The Covid-19 pandemic and other recent disruptions have illustrated a stark truth—the intersection of these four worlds is confronting humankind with an onslaught of new contexts to navigate, understand, and solve.

-Higher education’s traditional approach to understanding the world is incapable of accounting for, balancing, and making sense of all these real and possible contexts.
+Higher education’s traditional approach to understanding the world is incapable of addressing all these real and possible contexts in ways that have immediate societal impact on global challenges.

 We stand at an inflection point.
 This consequential moment has given Northeastern an imperative and an opportunity to achieve transformative impact in the world and maintain our leadership in revolutionizing higher education’s role in the modern age.
 The endless intersecting interactions of the four worlds, and our contexts for understanding them, must be at the heart of a university dedicated to integrating academic pursuits and lived experience.